• STORE

 Cultivate: Gotta get those lands.

-Darksteel Ingot: I've said before that I'm not a huge fan of mana rocks since they generally get blown up but the Ingot is indestructible.
+Darksteel Ingot: I’ve said before that I’m not a huge fan of mana rocks since they generally get blown up, but the Ingot is indestructible.

 Dragonspeaker Shaman: I put this in the ramp suite because it makes stuff cheaper.
-Obviously ramp puts stuff into play and lands generally stay around all game but the Shaman seems both interesting and thematic.
+Obviously ramp puts stuff into play and lands generally stay around all game, but the Shaman seems both interesting and thematic.

-Exuberant Firestoker: As I was researching the fire and damage theme I came across this guy.
-He's a little ramp and a little extra damage.
-It's certainly an outside-the-box choice.
-If he doesn't work out he can always become Wood Elves.
+Exuberant Firestoker: As I was researching the fire and damage theme, I came across this guy.
+He’s a little ramp and a little extra damage.
+It’s certainly an outside-the-box choice.
+If he doesn’t work out, he can always become Wood Elves.

-Gift of the Gargantuan: Lands in the hand dudes in the hand I'm actually not sure about this since there are so many sorceries in the deck.
-I might eventually change this to Harmonize but we'll see how it runs.
+Gift of the Gargantuan: Lands in the hand, dudes in the hand, I’m actually not sure about this since there are so many sorceries in the deck.
+I might eventually change this to Harmonize, but we’ll see how it runs.

 Gilded Lotus: I like this especially since there are a number of things that require three red.